department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/forms/confirmation.md

 ---
 layout: pattern
+permalink: /patterns/forms/confirmation
+has-parent: /patterns/forms/
-title: Form confirmation page
+title: Confirmation
 status: use-deployed
 intro-text: "The form confirmation page gives users information about what they can expect after they submit an online application.
 This page also provides users with a summary of the benefit they applied for, a confirmation number, and the date they submitted their claim."
 anchors:
   - anchor: Example
-  - anchor: Building blocks
+  - anchor: Structure
   - anchor: Related
 ---